- Our Wool

-A band of our Merino Sheep graze the prairie under impending spring storm clouds.
+A band of our Merino Sheep graze the prairie under a crisp Montana sun.

 Subsequently our ranch, stewarded by our co-founder and head rancher John Helle and his family, bears a legacy of sheep husbandry other Merino Wool apparel companies - domestic or abroad - are simply unable to match.
 From the generations of expertise only a tight-knit family can transfer, to the pristine alpine environment our free-ranging sheep enjoy and grow their wool in, Duckworth boasts a degree of heritage impossible to replicate - one of many reasons our growing and devoted customer base expects only the highest standards of complementary quality and craftsmanship.

 And it’s only a stone’s throw from Carter Creek, from the origins of sheep ranching in our great state, that our Sheep to Shelf process undergoes a genesis all its own: shearing.